 Eustachian tube impairment means that the body cannot maintain pressure in the ear.
-Eustachian Tube Dysfunction (ETD) is often the cause of persistent, painful ear infections, hearing impairment, and tinnitus.
+Eustachian Tube Dysfunction (ETD) is often the cause of persistent, painful ear infections, and tinnitus.
 Treating this problem at its source can provide patients with fast, effective, long-lasting relief.

 Modern, Clinically-Proven ETD Treatment